onionshare/onionshare/BUILD.md

 vcvars32.bat
 ```

-Change to a folder where you keep source code, and clone the PyInstaller git repo and checkout the `v3.5` tag:
+Change to a folder where you keep source code, and clone the PyInstaller git repo and checkout the `v4.0` tag:

 ```
 git clone https://github.com/pyinstaller/pyinstaller.git
 cd pyinstaller
-git tag -v v3.5
+git checkout v4.0
 ```

-(Note that ideally you would verify the git tag, but the PGP key that has signed the `v3.5` git tag for is not published anywhere, so this isn't possible.
-See [this issue](https://github.com/pyinstaller/pyinstaller/issues/4430).)

 The next step is to compile the bootloader.
 We should do this all in dangerzone's poetry shell: